 She is proof that age is just as a number, and as she embarks upon this new adventure, it is a perfect time to review where her fashion chops come from — and the mark she has left in pop culture — with the documentary about her life, “Iris.”

 In this 2014 documentary produced by late veteran documentarian Albert Maysles, we get a peek at the businesswoman behind the eclectic style and big Jackie O. glasses.
 She discusses fashion, art, people and the difference between fashion and style, which she has practiced since her middle-class upbringing in Queens, New York, during the Great Depression.
 You get a look at the jewelry, clothes and art she has collected throughout the years, how she shops and approaches personal style, even when styling her home.

 And while you are at it, take a break from your series of choice this weekend and binge our two favorite documentaries about beauty and fashion industry legends instead — those in great company with Apfel.

 Legendary celebrity makeup artist Kevyn Aucoin is still regarded as the most famous makeup artist in the world.
 And yet, his journey to stardom is the story of a troubled upbringing as an adopted gay man in Lafayette, Louisiana.
 Throughout the documentary — where Tiffany Bartok completed her directorial debut — we get an intimate glimpse at his love of makeup at an early age and how he spent a large portion of his life making sense of his history and identity, starting from his abandonment trauma to his search for his natural mother.
-This documentary sheds new light onto his life through never-seen-before footage recorded by Aucoin himself before his passing in 2002 at the age of 40.
+This documentary sheds new light on his life through never-seen-before footage recorded by Aucoin himself before his passing in 2002 at the age of 40.
 There are interviews with his most famous clients, including Cindy Crawford, Gwyneth Paltrow, Tina Turner and Naomi Campbell, who all sound off about their special relationship with him and how he made it his life’s mission to make beautiful women even more beautiful.